soasme/runflow/docs/quickstart.md

 ```

 As your can see in the output above, despite of `greeter` being declared beneath `echo` block, it gets executed first.

+## Concepts

+Cool, we have walk through some examples and have first-hand experience on how Runflow is used.

+Let's take a break and refresh some concepts.

+### Flow

+A flow is a series of tasks that are performed in order.

+Runflow has a dependency graph of your flow and guarantees the tasks are run when the dependent tasks runs are successful.

+### Task

+A task is actual work.

+In general, each task is performing a logical step in your flow.

+### Variable

+A variable is a configurable value.

+A flow may accept some variables.